LaravelRUS/SleepingOwlAdmin/README.md

 View [live demo](http://sleeping-owl-admin-demo.gopagoda.com).

+## Support Library

+You can donate in BTC: 13k36pym383rEmsBSLyWfT3TxCQMN2Lekd

 ## Copyright and License

 Admin was written by Sleeping Owl for the Laravel framework and is released under the MIT License.
 See the LICENSE file for details.